EMEASO23/latin101portfolio/translation1.md

 English

 Chaos was the first of the gods.
-His daughters, night and earth, were the mothers of all men. **(What number is "mater"?
-The syntax will sort itself out if you take "Nox et Terra" as a *predicate*.)**
+His daughter, Nox and earth, was the mother of all men.
 She was the mother of death and destruction.
 His sons were horrible monsters: Typhon, Python, and Cyclopes.
-Typhon and Python were immense serpents and Cyclopes was a foolish mason. **("Cyclopes" is actually from *Cyclops, Cyclopis* so plural here!)**
+Typhon and Python were immense serpents and Cyclopes were foolish masons.
-Their brother Uranus, He himself was the first king of the gods. **(Or perhaps a little smoother in English "Their brother Uranus was himself the...)** He was strong and great, but was also wise.
+Their brother Uranus was himself the was the first king of the gods.
+He was strong and great, but was also wise.

 Grammatical Questions